vanous/PollToMVR/README.md

 Yes, PollToMVR can use ANSI E1.20 for device discovery and to query the device for Device Info and Device Model Description.
 Supported USB interfaces are the Robe Lighting: `Universal Interface` and `RUNIT WTX` interfaces.

+### Can devices be discovered via LLRP?

+Yes, PollToMVR can also discover LLRP targets using RDMnet LLRP (ANSI E1.33) and retrieve DEVICE_LABEL over LLRP to show a device name when available.

 ## Instalation